 - Ask the candidate to address complex hypothetical scenarios that involve technical, organizational and interpersonal challenges

-- Candidates should meet with the full range of prospective colleagues: managers, peers and reports.
-Be sure your staff knows how to conduct an interview.
+- Candidates should meet with the full range of prospective colleagues: managers, peers, and reports (be sure your staff also knows how to conduct an interview)

 “Behavioral interview questions are extremely important for evaluating the candidate’s talents, both technical and nontechnical,” says Gibson.
 “You need to get to how the candidate thinks.
 Why do they want to do this job, take this career path?
 It’s important to under their skin.”

 “We first do a phone screen, just to see that the candidate can connect with us via video chat and have intelligent conversation, and to check for any red flags,” says Mason.
 “Then one of our subject matter experts will have a much more in-depth conversation with candidates who pass the phone screen — an in-person interview if the person is local, to see how their levels of energy and excitement come through when we talk about what our company does.”

 Closing the deal and retaining IT project managers